-SBP-compliant primary feedstock is the only product group that Forestal Soliva focusses on and has in its scope.
+SBP-compliant primary feedstock is the only product group that Forestal Soliva focuses on and has in its scope.
 If the raw material does not turn out to be SBP-compliant primary feedstock, it will be physically separated.

 Forestal Soliva prioritizes obtaining wood from own forest operations, so it will be able to take exhaustive control of feedstock supply.
-Forestal Soliva will probably work with two or three external suppliers per year.